sathomas/jsDataV.is/src/text/ch4/01-tree-maps.md

 Treemap.draw("treemap", 600, 450, data, labels, {'box' : pickColor});
 ```

 The resulting tree map of figure NEXTFIGURENUMBER still shows the relative populations for all of the states.
 Now, through the use of color shades, it also indicates the rate of population growth compared to the national average.
+The visualization clearly shows the migration from the Northeast and Midwest to the South and West.

 <figure>
 <div id="treemap-2"></div>